 In 2012 the EU Commission presented for discussion a draft for stricter rules for medical devices.
 This had been prompted by various serious incidents – for example flawed silicone breast implants and defective hip implants.

 In 2017 the EU finally approved two regulations, one on medical devices (MDR) and one on in vitro diagnostic devices (IVDR).
 These have been coming into force in stages since 26 November 2017.

 You can find more information about these regulations and the changes to Swiss law on the website on the Therapeutic Products Act (TPA).
 This is the law mainly affected by these changes.

 Better quality assurance for medical devices

-The new rules are primarily designed to better protect patients from defective medical devices.
-Consequently, manufacturers will, in future, have to submit stronger scientific evidence to substantiate the safety and quality of their devices before being allowed to place them on the market.
-They will also have to continue recording data after market launch.
-This explains why Switzerland is also adapting the laws and ordinances relating to human research as part of the revision of the TPA.
-The amended rules will enter into force in May 2020, at the same time as the MDR.
+The rules are primarily designed to better protect patients from defective medical devices.
+Consequently, manufacturers will have to submit stronger scientific evidence to substantiate the safety and quality of their devices before being allowed to place them on the market.
+They must also continue to collect data after the products are placed on the market.
+This is why the laws and ordinances relating to human research were also adapted as part of the revision of the TPA.
+Due to the COVID-19 pandemic, the amended rules entered into force on 26 May 2021, one year later than planned, at the same time as the EU-MDR.

 EU rules affect the law on human research and its implementation

 Switzerland and the EU pursue the same objectives when it comes to regulating research: